-Let’s quickly look at what data can be highlighted through a sample pitch to an online accommodation booking company www.booking.com.
+Let’s quickly look at what data can be highlighted through a sample pitch to an online accommodation booking company Booking.com.

-What’s most important when presenting Rankings is showing Keyword performance and how well the URL is faring in the rankings.
+What’s most important when presenting Rankings is showing Keyword performance and how well the URL is ranking in the search engines.

 Next, show the side by side comparison to the client’s competitors to get a sense of where the company stands currently online.

-Assuming you’ve done your background research correctly and the list of competitors are relevant to your client, this should outline the case for affirmative action quite nicely.
+Assuming you’ve done your background research correctly and the list of competitors is relevant to your client, this should outline the case for affirmative action quite nicely.

-Once you’ve established the cause for concern through the Ranking Monitor, the next step you can move to is establishing the various causes.
+Once you’ve established the cause for concern through the Rank Tracker, the next step you can move to is establishing the various causes.
 Here’s a good rule of thumb that we’ve found holds true in most circumstance.
 ‘Even if the website is agency designed and developed, chances are there is scope for optimization’.
-We’ve seen hundreds of websites – some good, some woeful – that are agency designed, developed and maintained.
+We’ve seen hundreds of websites — some good, some woeful — that are agency designed, developed, and maintained.
 Over half of them on an average have areas of improvement that the incumbent agency has neglected to correct.
-A badly optimized website affects rankings which affects traffic.
-Since web traffic to the site has a bearing on conversions, these errors have real world implications that are costing the site owners money.
+A badly optimized website affects rankings, which in turn affects traffic.
+Since web traffic to the site has a bearing on conversions, these errors have real-world implications that are costing the site owners money.

 Here’s what you need to be highlighting while making the SEO proposal from the Website Audit of the clients’ URL.
 It’s standard industry practice to compare this with a site audit of a competitor as well and then highlight the difference in performance.
-You can find below a sample of our website audit, for reference.
+You can find a sample of our website audit below, for reference.